guyleonard/genomics_adventure/README.md

 ### Data
 #### Reference Data
-We will be working with two different bacterial species for this adventure; Escherichia coli & Vibrio parahaemolyticus, they are two relatively small genomes, but the techniques you will learn here can be used with smaller & larger, and Eukaryotic genomes too.
+We will be working with two different bacterial species for this adventure; *Escherichia coli* & *Vibrio parahaemolyticus*, as they are two relatively small genomes (which makes it easy for our tutorial), but the techniques you will learn here can be applied to any smaller or larger, and/or Eukaryotic genomes too.

 ```bash
 # Create a directtory to store our data